A lot of content on the web includes images. However, not many website owners optimize their images for speed or better search rankings.

 Even though WordPress comes with the option to add alt text and an image title, often beginners do not understand the difference and how to use them.

 In this article, we will share the difference between image alt text vs image title in WordPress, so you can improve your image SEO.

-Alt text is short for alternate text.
-It’s an attribute added to an image tag in HTML.
-This helps visitors who can’t see the image and search engine bots to understand what an image is about.
+‘Alt text’ is short for ‘alternate text’ and is an attribute that is added to an HTML image tag.
+The text describes the image, so visitors who can’t see the image and search engine bots will understand what the image is about.

 For both accessibility and search engine optimization (SEO), alt text is more important than title text.
 This is why we strongly recommend including alt text for all your images.

 How to Add Alt Text to an Image in WordPress

 WordPress allows you to easily add alt text to your images.
 You can do this from the block editor, the classic editor, or the WordPress Media Library.

 Simply create a new post or page or edit an existing one, and add an Image block.

 If you’re not sure how to add a block or you need some extra help with the block editor, then just check out our tutorial on how to use the WordPress block editor.